Novus Magnificat: Recording

+Artwork

+Release

-Novus Magnificat was released by Stephen Hill's Hearts of Space Records, first on cassette in 1986, then on CD in fall 1987 (along with a vinyl LP in Japan, licensed to Alfa Records).
-It was the first of the four Demby albums this label would release or re-release between 1986 and 1995.
+Novus Magnificat was released by Stephen Hill's Hearts of Space Records, first on cassette in 1986, then on CD in fall 1987, along with a vinyl LP in Japan, licensed to Alfa Records.
+It was the first of the four Demby albums released or re-released on Hearts of Space Records between 1986 and 1995.
 The album was also broadcast in full on Hill's syndicated radio show Hearts of Space, in program 105 on June 13, 1986.

 In 1987, the last movement of "Novus Magnificat, Part One" (dubbed "My Heart Doth Soar") and the first movement of "Novus Magnificat, Part Two" (dubbed "The Flying Bach") were selected by Demby for her self-released 1978–1986 best-of compilation Light of This World (cassette and CD versions: the vinyl could only fit "The Flying Bach").

-In 2001, the "Hearts of Space" label's trademark and catalogue were sold to Valley Entertainment, still distributing the album As of 2009.
+In 2001, Hearts of Space Records' trademark and catalogue were sold to Valley Entertainment, which was still distributing the album As of 2009.
 In 2008, the CD version was complemented with Novus Magnificat (Alternate Version), a downloadable digital album (MP3 files, 256 kbit/s, released June 6, 2008) with the same music cut in a new track list of eleven movements.

 Genre

 Following Demby's previous studio album Sacred Space Music (1984), Novus Magnificat was tagged "Sacred Space II" (later "Sacred Space Series, vol. II").
 Considered part of the new-age music scene, the album is described as "Contemporary classical Spacemusic" in its liner notes, or "symphonic space music" by Allmusic.
 Its subtitle "Through the Stargate" is complemented with a space-themed cover reminiscent of 2001: A Space Odyssey (whose novel version featured a "Star Gate").

-The album is often ranked among ambient music albums, but Demby has noted "[t]hough we are honoured, Novus Magnificat is not really 'ambient'".
+The album is often categorised among ambient music albums; Demby has replied that, "[t]hough we are honoured, Novus Magnificat is not really 'ambient'".

 Reception

-USA Today wrote, "There is no other recording in the electronic genre rooted in the harmonies of Bach and the romantics that is so heartfelt", and it was noted for "its Bach-like organs crescendos, its Vivaldi-like string passages" in Pulse! magazine.
+USA Today wrote, "There is no other recording in the electronic genre rooted in the harmonies of Bach and the romantics that is so heartfelt", while Pulse! magazine noted its "Bach-like organs crescendos, its Vivaldi-like string passages".

 Though it was not nominated at the newly created "New Age" category of the Grammy Awards, the album sold over 200,000 copies worldwide, making Demby one of the most successful New Age artists of the time, and helped build the reputation of Hearts of Space Records.

 In 2002 it was voted #24 of "The 25 Most Influential Ambient Albums of All Time" for New Age Voice.